edap/breaking-two-things-at-once/06-algopaper/README.md

 You can use multiple pens.
 Even a [vector](/edap/breaking-two-things-at-once/tree/master/02-vectors) of pen.

 ## What did you learn
-To sketch and prototype an idea on paper.
+To sketch and prototype an algorithm on paper.
 To move using directions.